servactory/servactory.com/docs/guide/actions.md

 # Service actions

-Actions in the service imply calling methods.
+Actions in the service are sequential calls to methods.
-Service methods are called only with `make` method.
+Service methods are called using the `make` method.

 ## Examples

-### Minimum
+### Minimal

 ```ruby
 class PostsService::Create < ApplicationService::Base